18.104.22.168 The British vote in 2016 to leave the EU: ‘Brexit’

 Voters in this last category could be described as victims of neoliberalism, yet they voted for a Brexit that included what the neoliberals themselves wanted: free markets and a desire for less regulation.
 People with very different reasons for voting to leave the EU became united with nationalist fervour, seeking to recover Britain’s sovereignty.
 An LRB article, New-Found Tribes, describes how British nationalism was a more important factor than economic considerations for many voters.

-- The government, in arguing for a vote to remain in the EU, tried to play on people’s fears of the unknown and didn’t put forward positive arguments for staying.
-The Leave campaign communicated more effectively (although not always honestly).
+A BBC article, Eight reasons Leave won the UK’s referendum on the EU, described how Vote Leave ran a more effective campaign than the government – though arguably more dishonest.
+The government, in arguing for a vote to remain in the EU, tried to play on people’s fears of the unknown – “Project Fear” – and failed to put forward positive arguments for retaining Britain’s influence on its more powerful neighbour.

 The suggestion that Britain could “take back control” of its sovereignty is unrealistic.
 Michael Gove appeared to offer an intellectual justification for Brexit – but he misunderstood, or misrepresented, the nature of sovereignty (2.8.3) and the concept of agreeing a set of rules jointly with other countries for mutual benefit.
 He failed to point out that all exports have to comply with the regulations of the importing country – so freedom from regulation is a fantasy for exporters – and, as noted above (220.127.116.11), many Brussels regulations were designed by the British.
 As for legal constraints, Britain had signed several of the relevant international treaties before it joined the EU (18.104.22.168).